 Augusta War MemorialPrint Page

-Augusta War Memorial was originally erected to commemorate those that died or were killed in World War One.
-The names of those who died or were killed in World War Two were added to the memorial at a later date.
+Augusta War Memorial was originally erected to commemorate those that died in service or were killed in action during World War One.
+The names of those who lost their lives in World War Two were added to the memorial at a later date.

 In the presence of about 500 people, the new war memorial at Augusta was unveiled on April 19.
 The unveiling was performed by Col. A. C. N. and the Rev. E. C. Dawson performed the dedication ceremony.
 The memorial, which stands on a hill overlooking the Blackwood River, between Augusta and Cape Leeuwin, comprises a marble column surmounting a base of West Australian granite and concrete.
 At the ceremony, Col. Olden referred to the significance of the position of the statue, as it was placed in the extreme south-west corner of the continent — a part of Australia which provided many Australian soldiers with their last glimpse of their native country.
 The cost of the memorial was defrayed entirely by public subscription.

 |Address:||York & Osnaburg Streets, Memorial Park, Augusta, 6290|

 |GPS Coordinates:||Lat: -34.327573|

 In Memory Of The Fallen

 75th Anniversary Of